Gertrud Fussenegger: Fussenegger and the Third Reich

 Fussenegger's relationship with National Socialism did much to define both her early writing career and a degree of controversy around her person which never completely went away.
 She joined the NSDAP in Austria in 1933 and rejoined it in Germany after the Anschluss in 1938.
-In 1939 she became a member of the government-created Reichsschrifttumskammer (loosely, "national chamber of writers" / RSK).
+In 1939 she became a member of the government-created Reich Chamber of Literature.
 She took part on the Weimar Poets' Congress in 1938 and again in 1939, and was in touch with well-known "völkisch" authors such as Ina Seidel, Lulu von Strauß und Torney, Will Vesper and Wilhelm Pleyer.
 And yet, despite her commitment to the regime, literary objections to her work came out of the "Office for the Care of New Literature" ("Amt Schrifttumspflege") which operated under the direction of Hans Hagemeyer and, less directly, of the influential party ideologue Alfred Rosenberg.
 Two years after its publication one of her first books, "Mohrenlegende" (1937: loosely "Legends of the dark skinned ones") was (belatedly) banned by the party experts who now identified it as criticism of official race ideology and "Catholic dross" ("katholisches Machwerk").
 Controversy about this particular work resurfaced in 1993 in connection with proposals to award Fussenegger the Weilheim Literature Prize and the Jean-Paul Prize awarded by "The Free State of Bavaria".

 Many of Fussenegger's other pieces, mostly during this period religiously contextualised novels, poems and reviews, found their way into important party newspapers and journals.
 Most (in)famously, her poem "Stimme der Ostmark" ("Voice of the Ostmark") was printed in 1938 by the Völkischer Beobachter.
 The poem attracted huge criticism after 1945, because it celebrated the "peaceful annexation of Austria into Nazi Germany" and it eulogised Hitler.
 Around fifty years later Gertrud Fussenegger's comment on the affair was capable of various interpretations, but it fell short of an unambiguous recantation.
 She regretted having "wasted so much thinking time on something so loathsome" ("viele gute Gedanken verschwendet ... auf eine Sache, die dann ein Greuel war").

 Fussnegger's attitude during the National Socialist period remains controversial.
 Between 1937 and 1941 27 of her contributions appeared in the Völkischer Beobachter.
 Other publications with similar political slants that published her work included "Wille und Macht" and "Das Reich".
 In her more political moments she identified Adolf Hitler as a healing figure.